 Until the 19th century, the water power of the River Severn was used to drive water wheels.
 In a painting of English Bridge by Edward Dayes *, painted around 1804, a water wheel can just be seen through the 3rd arch from the left but there has been no use of water power in Shrewsbury since then and hydro-electricity has never been generated from the river.
-However, the encouragement of renewable sources of energy through the introduction of Renewable Obligation Certificates in 2002, followed by the introduction of Feed-in Tariffs in 2010, has made it possible to consider using the water power of the river once again.
+However, the encouragement of renewable sources of energy has made it possible to consider using the water power of the river once again.

 The first hydro-electricity in the world was generated in England in 1878 by Sir William Armstrong at Cragside in Northumberland.
 The Shrewsbury Weir provides a suitable location to generate the first hydro-electricity from the water power of the River Severn.